longaccess/longaccess-docs/api/1.0/api_1.0.md

 * `pending` - the upload is active but the client has not completed the transmission
 * `error` - the upload is not active due to an error
 * `uploaded` - the upload is active and the client has completed the transmission
-* `joined` - the separate parts of the archive have been joined
-* `verified` - the joined archive has been verified by the service
 * `completed` - the operation is complete.
 The archive ID is available to the client in a separate attribute.

 ### POST /upload/